 Disclaimer: This is by no means a definitive guide!
-It started out as an e-mail response to a specific parent and turned into an epic article attempting to encompass most of my family’s experiences with musical instrumentes.
-I don’t have any sponsorships or relationships with any of the companies or websites mentioned below.
+It started out as an e-mail response to a specific parent and turned into an epic article attempting to encompass most of my family’s experiences with musical instruments.

 Real brass instruments (trumpets, trombones, tubas, etc) and woodwind instruments (flutes, oboes, saxophones, etc) would be problematic for the typical kiddo under age 7 or 8.
 I wouldn’t hand one of those to my 9-year-old without close supervision.
 These instruments require reasonably mature lungs and diaphragm, plus finger coordination to play them AND reasonably mature behavior to take proper care of them.